Every lender in Australia offers fixed-rate loans, but only a few allow you to fix them when building your home.

 - Progress inspections: Some lenders will send a valuer to assess the building during construction before releasing progress payments.

-- Fixed terms: 3 or 5 year fixed rate terms are available.
-Longer terms may be available on a case by case basis.
+- Fixed terms:Three or five-year fixed rate terms are available.
+Longer terms may be available on a case-by-case basis.

 - Interest only: Repayments can be minimised during construction and converted to principal and interest repayments for the remainder of the loan term.

-- First home buyer / Home loans: 95% of the land value plus the cost of construction.
+- First home buyer / Owner-Occupier Home loans: 95% of the land value plus the cost of construction.

-- Discounts:Competitive professional package and basic loan discounts are available.
+- Discounts:Competitive professional packages and basic loan discounts are available.

 Please call us on 1300 889 743 or enquire online to talk to a specialist mortgage broker who knows which lenders offer construction loans with fixed rates and to discuss which fixed term is more appropriate for you.